-You should use quotations when you want to include a specific passage or phrase from a source in your writing
+You should use quotations when you want to include a specific passage or phrase from a source in your writing.

-This can be to support your argument, provide evidence for a point, or illustrate a concept
+This can be to support your argument, provide evidence for a point, or illustrate a concept.

-It is important to ensure that the quotation is relevant to your topic and that it supports your argument the source title, the publication date.
+It is important to ensure that the quotation is relevant to your topic and that it supports your argument.